mathcodes/contentfordevelopers/README.md

 ## Installation
 Like most repos, follow these steps to install the repo on your local machine:

-Fork the repo by clicking the fork button in teh top right corner of this page, under your profile pic.
+- Fork the repo by clicking the fork button in teh top right corner of this page, under your profile pic.

-Clone it to your local machine
+- Clone it to your local machine:

 ```bash
 git clone https://github.com/mathcodes/lc_hr_cw.git